FollowMyVote/StakeWeightedVoting/README.md

 To configure qbs, make sure your compiler is in PATH and run `qbs-setup-toolchains --detect`.
 This should configure your toolchain(s) automatically.
 Next, point it at Qt.
 If Qt 5.5 is in PATH, you may simply `qbs-setup-qt --detect`; otherwise, use `qbs-setup-qt /path/to/qt5.5/bin/qmake qt5`.
 It may also be necessary to run `qbs-config profiles.qt5.baseProfile gcc` to direct qbs to use `gcc` when using the qt5 profile, and/or run `qbs-config defaultProfile qt5` to direct qbs to use the qt5 profile by default.

 Binaries will be placed in a build folder created by qbs, probably named `qt5-debug/install-root` or similar, in the top level directory.

+### Troubleshooting:
+On Mac, it may be necessary to update the PATH variable if CapnProto's binaries are not in PATH.
+In Qt Creator, you can update this from the Projects view, available in the left nagivation panel.
+If you've installed CapnProto through Homebrew, you will need to add /usr/local/bin to PATH.

+Also on Mac, if Graphene is linked against OpenSSL from Homebrew, linking GrapheneBackend may fail unless the `LIBRARY_PATH` environment variable is set to `/usr/local/lib`.

 ### Running:
 You may use qbs to run the app: